Miragon/miranum-copilot/README.md

 To collect, prioritise and work on issues in a collaborative fashion we have established some [contribution guidelines](https://miranum.com/docs/components/contributing) as well as a [GitHub project](https://github.com/orgs/Miragon/projects/11).
 Please make sure to read through these guidelines before starting with your contribution.
+Also take a look [here](./docs/technicalDocu.md) for a detailed explanation of how our extension is built.
+We also listed some suggestion for a better developing experience [here](./docs/development.md).

 ### PRs for every change